-- k.
-COMPLETE USCIS FORMS AND EXPLANATORY AFFIDAVITS - a.
+- I. COMPLETE USCIS FORMS AND EXPLANATORY AFFIDAVITS - a.
 Complete Form G-28 Notice of Entry of Appearance as Attorney, signed by client and only one attorney who will serve as the attorney of record - i.
 The attorney of record does not have to be the same attorney who signs and prepares Forms I-914, I-912, and I-192. - b.
 Complete Form I-914 with your client, and Form I-914 Supplement A, for any derivative family members. - i.
-Explain to them that: - 1.
-The government requires all T visa applicants to complete this form and while some questions may not apply to them, we are still required to read and respond to every questions. - 2.
+Explain to them that: - The government requires all T visa applicants to complete this form and while some questions may not apply to them, we are still required to read and respond to every questions. - 2.
 If your client responds "yes" to any of the questions in Part 4, you must provide an explanation.
 This can be done via the last page of the form (Part 9, Additional Information) or via a supplementary addendum if it cannot fit on the last page of the form. - c.
 If there are any grounds that give rise to an inadmissibility (consult with your NIJC point of contact), complete Form I-192.
-The form should include a separate signed statement that explains the grounds giving rise to the inadmissibility and why the client merits a waiver. - i.
-The Form I-192 has a filing fee of \$930 (please check the USCIS website for the most recent filing fee). - ii.
-If eligible, please complete the Form I-912 to request a fee waiver.
-If requesting a fee waiver, please provide evidence of eligibility for the fee waiver, such as proof of receipt of a means-tested benefits, a federal income tax return or recent pay statements showing a household income below 150% of the federal poverty guidelines, or other evidence demonstrating lack of income or financial hardship.

-- d.
-For any derivatives in the United States, also complete Form I-765 to request employment authorization.
-Note, this is not necessary for T-1 principal applicants, and this form cannot be filed by derivatives abroad. - i.
-The Form I-765 has a filing fee of \$410 (please check the USCIS website for the current filing fee). - ii.
-If eligible, please complete the Form I-912 to request a fee waiver.
-If requesting a fee waiver, please provide evidence of eligibility for the fee waiver, such as proof of receipt of a means-tested benefits, a federal income tax return or recent pay statements showing a household income below 150% of the federal poverty guidelines, or other evidence demonstrating lack of income or financial hardship. - I. DRAFT COVER LETTER & INDEX OF SUPPORTING DOCUMENTS - a.
+The form should include a m.
+DRAFT COVER LETTER & INDEX OF SUPPORTING DOCUMENTS n.
+SEND COMPLETE FILE TO NIJC POINT OF CONTACT FOR REVIEW

+- separate signed statement that explains the grounds giving rise to the inadmissibility and why the client merits a waiver. - d.
+Complete Form I-765 to request employment authorization.
+For principals, file one Form I-765 under category code (c)(40).
+For derivatives in the U.S., file two Form I-765s, under category code (c)(40) and (c)(25).

+- a.
 Write the cover letter brief, which applies the facts of your client's case to the T visa eligibility grounds.
 (See samples) - b.
-Draft an index of supporting documents, which lists all piece of evidence in support of each eligibility requirement. - m.
-SEND COMPLETE FILE TO NIJC POINT OF CONTACT FOR REVIEW - a.
+Draft an index of supporting documents, which lists all piece of evidence in support of each eligibility requirement.

+- a.
 When you have a complete file, email the documents to your NIJC point of contact for review.
 This includes: - i.
-Forms G-28, I-914, and if applicable I-192, I-914 Supplement A, & I-765, and if necessary, supplemental addendums/affidavits that explain answers to these forms. - ii.
+Forms G-28, I-914, I-765, and if applicable I-192 & I-914 Supplement, and if necessary, supplemental addendums/affidavits that explain answers to these forms. - ii.
 Client's personal statement - iii.
 Cover letter - iv.
-Table of exhibits and copies of all other supporting documents - n.
-FINAL CLIENT MEETING - a.
+Table of exhibits and copies of all other supporting documents o.
+FINAL CLIENT MEETING p.
+SEND COMPLETE APPLICATION TO USCIS

+- a.
 After NIJC reviews the application, schedule a final client meeting to sign all necessary forms and affidavits. - b.
 Provide your client with the estimated timeline of filing, adjudication times, and next steps.
-Check the adjudication times on the USCIS website. - o.
-SEND COMPLETE APPLICATION TO USCIS - a.
+Check the adjudication times on the USCIS website.

+- a.
 Prior to sending application, make a complete electronic copy of the file and send this PDF to your NIJC point of contact.
-Retain a file copy for your records as well. - Send the complete application to the USCIS Vermont Service Center.
-Check the current address on the USCIS website.
-As of December 2022, the filing address for T visa applications is:
+Retain a file copy for your records as well. - b.
+Send the complete application to the relevant USCIS service center.
+Check the current filing location and address on the USCIS website.

-USCIS-Vermont Service Center Attn: T Visa Unit 38 River Road Essex Junction, VT 05479-0001